Installation instructions

 Option 3: Use within Docker

-We have provided a Dockerfile, which can be used to build a Docker image, as well as a compose.yaml file, which allows one to use the Docker image with just a few simple commands.
+This Dockerfile can be used to build a Docker image.
+This compose.yaml file makes it possible to use the Docker image with a few simple commands.

 git clone git@github.com:Qiskit/qiskit-addon-cutting.git